Why did my healthcare provider recommend a low-dose lung CT screening for cancer?

 MRI is short for “magnetic resonance imaging.”
 This scan can provide you with a detailed, 3-dimensional image of the inside of your body using magnets and radio waves.
 Unlike an X-ray, MRI machines don’t use radiation.

-An MRI exam is non-invasive and painless, letting your doctor take a look at your organs, skeletal structures, and tissues with one simple scan.
+An MRI scan is non-invasive and painless, letting your doctor take a look at your organs, skeletal structures, and tissues with one simple scan.
 Your doctor might order an MRI exam to check for cancer, joint issues, spinal issues, soft tissue injuries, or issues with your internal organs.

 When you arrive for your MRI exam, you’ll be asked to change into a cotton gown.
 Because the MRI machine uses magnets, you can’t have any metal in or on your body during the exam, so you’ll need to remove any jewelry or other metal.